 offers a memorable experience of musicianship and camaraderie.

-Registration opens in early February.
-A web link will be posted here where you may register and then pay be credit card or submit and mail a check.
-Registrations are not considered until full payment is received.
+Parents, use this web form to register your student and pay be credit card or submit the form, print a copy and *mail with check. *Registrations are not considered until full payment is received.

 - 2014 Resident Campers: $495

 - Private lessons: $25 per half hour session